andrew-pa/rsrssr/README.md

 # RSRSSR (Really Simple RSS Reader)

 RSRSSR is a web-based RSS feed reader that allows users to manage and view RSS feeds, track updates, and visualize update statistics.
 It is built using Flask, SQLAlchemy, and Plotly.
+RSRSSR only supports a single user, so there is no authentication/authorization code.

 ## Features

+- **Overview**: The main page shows new items from each feed for the last two weeks, limited to the seven most recent items.
+This view strikes a balance between readability, information density and freshness.
 - **Manage Feeds**: Add or delete RSS feeds.
 - **View Items**: Browse through items from all feeds, with options to filter by specific feeds.
 - **Track Visits**: Mark items as visited when clicked.